 Swallow Evaluation Specialists in Trinity, FL

 Scotch Institute of Ear Nose & Throat in Trinity and Wesley Chapel, Florida, provides a full spectrum of otolaryngology, including advanced swallow evaluation services, or fiberoptic evaluation of swallowing (FEES).
-Led by board-certified otolaryngologist Dr. Brett Scotch and Dr. Janet Seper, our team also includes Cara Bryan, a licensed speech language pathologist who works with our physicians to help diagnose and treat a wide variety of swallowing problems.
+Led by board-certified otolaryngologist Dr. Brett Scotch, Dr. Janet Seper and Dr. Hope Bueller, our team also includes Cara Bryan, a licensed speech language pathologist who works with our physicians to help diagnose and treat a wide variety of swallowing problems.